waza-ari/python-easyverein/docs/index.md

     The [model reference](models/base.md) contains important information about the model attributes and their potential values.
 Most of them are not easily available from the EasyVerein documentation, so they might be of use to you.

+## API Versions

+Currently, the API versions v1.7 and v2.0 are supported.
+Please note that support for v2.0 is experimental and might not work as expected.
+The library defaults to v1.7, but you can change the version by setting the `api_version` attribute of the `EasyvereinAPI` object.

+Version 2.0 introduces a change to authentication, it does not allow the ephemeral API keys anymore.
+Instead, a new type of token is used, which expires after 30 days.
+Please check the usage section on details how to handle token expiration.

 ## State of the API

 This client was written against and tested against the Hexa v1.7 API version of EasyVerein.
 It may or may not work